Wireless Communications of the German Army in World War II

-During World War II, the German Army relied on an diverse array of communications to maintain contact with its mobile forces and in particular with its armoured forces.
+During World War II, the German Army relied on a diverse array of communications to maintain contact with its mobile forces and in particular with its armoured forces.
 Most of this equipment received the generic prefix FuG for Funkgerät, meaning "radio device".
 Occasionally the shorted Fu designation were used and there were exceptions to both these systems.
 Number ranges were not unique across the services so sometimes different equipment used by different services had the same FuG prefix.
 This article is a list and a description of the radio equipment.